Admittance to the Examinations

 - Do not fold or bend the answer sheet.

-Because the penalty for an unanswered item is the same as that for an incorrect response, it is wise to mark your best guess on an answer to a difficult item and return to it later if time allows.
-When you encounter an item for which you do not know the answer with certainty, you should try to eliminate some of the response alternatives.
-If, after eliminating one or two of the response alternatives, the correct answer is still not apparent, you should make a best guess from among the remaining choices.
 Some of the items will be very challenging.
 You do not need to answer every item correctly to pass.
+While you should have no trouble completing the entire examination in the time allotted, some exam items will require more time to answer than others, and spending too much time on one item may cause you to feel pressured to speed through the rest.
+The penalty for an unanswered item is the same as that for an incorrect response.
+When you encounter an item for which you do not know the answer with certainty, try to eliminate some of the response alternatives.
+If, after eliminating one or two of the response alternatives, the correct answer is still not apparent, mark your best guess from among the remaining choices and return to the item later if time allows.

 At the end of the testing period, you will be instructed to close your exam booklet and put down your pencil.
 After the proctor has announced the end of the testing period, you will not be permitted to mark additional responses on your answer sheet.